Say hello to the prince!

 Does that worry you?

-If you’re worried, that’s okay, totally understandable.
+If you’re worried, that’s okay; understandable.
 We here at IndulgeYourPet suggest signing up for Pet Insurance for Shih Tzus.
 This can help cover some or most of the costs related to the treatment.

-Read this article on the Pet Insurance Policies, do your own research, find out how pet insurance for dogs such as Shih Tzu works, what it covers or doesn’t cover.
+Please read this article on Pet Insurance Policies, do your research, and find out how pet insurance for dogs such as Shih Tzu works and what it covers or doesn’t cover.